On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-Moreover the function $\rF^\varepsilon:\bR^4\ni x\mapsto \rF^\varepsilon(x)\in\scF(\mathscr{H})$ is continuous. \end{theorem} \begin{proof} The proof of existence and continuity can be found in \cite{FF}, respectively in Sections 1.2.2 and 1.2.3.
+Moreover, the function $\rF^\varepsilon:\bR^{1,3}\ni x\mapsto \rF^\varepsilon(x)\in\scF(\mathscr{H})$ is continuous. \end{theorem} \begin{proof} The proof of existence and continuity can be found in \cite{FF}, respectively in Sections 1.2.2 and 1.2.3.
 The uniqueness follows directly from the arbitrariness of $u,v$ and the non-degeneracy of the scalar product. \end{proof}

-\begin{remark} The operator $\rF^\varepsilon(x)$ gives information on the densities and correlations of the physical solutions at the spacetime point $x\in\bR^4$.
-For this reason the operator $\rF^\varepsilon(x)$ is called local correlation operator, while the function $\rF^\varepsilon$ will be referred to as the local correlation function. \end{remark}
+\begin{remark} The operator $\rF^\varepsilon(x)$ gives information on the densities and correlations of the physical solutions at the spacetime point $x\in\bR^{1,3}$.
+For this reason, the operator $\rF^\varepsilon(x)$ is called the \textbf{local correlation operator}, while the function $\rF^\varepsilon$ is referred to as the \textbf{local correlation function.} \end{remark}

-The function $\rF^\varepsilon$ gives a realization of the spacetime events in terms of operators which collect in their image a few distinguished physical solutions which are relevant at the said location.
-As will become clear later on, for special choices of the closed subspace $\mathscr{H}$, the corresponding local correlation functions are even homeomorphisms onto their image $\rF^\varepsilon(\bR^4)$. \textit{In such a way, spacetime realizes itself within $\scF$ not only as a set, but also as a differentiable manifold.}
+The function $\rF^\varepsilon$ provides a representation of spacetime in terms of operators.
+As will become clear later, each $\rF^\varepsilon(x)$ collects in its image a few distinguished physical solutions which are relevant at the spacetime point $x$.
+We will see that, for specific closed subspaces $\mathscr{H}$, the corresponding local correlation functions are even homeomorphisms onto their image $\rF^\varepsilon(\bR^{1,3})$. \textit{In such a way, spacetime is realized within $\scF$ not only as a set, but also as a differentiable manifold.}

-In order to understand everything in terms of causal fermion systems, it is necessary to identify suitable measures $\varrho$ on $\scF$ which realize $\rF^\varepsilon(\bR^4)$ as their support.
-A possible and sensible choice for this measure is obtained by push-forwarding the Lebesgue-Borel\footnote{By Lebesgue-Borel measure we mean the restriction of the Lebesgue measure on $\bR^4$ on the Borelian sets.} measure $\mu$ on $\bR^4$ to $\scF$ through $\rF^\varepsilon$:
+In order to read everything in terms of causal fermion systems, it is necessary to single out suitable measures $\varrho$ on $\scF$ which realize $\rF^\varepsilon(\bR^{1,3})$ as their support.
+The most natural choice for this measure is the push-forward of the Lebesgue-Borel\footnote{By Lebesgue-Borel measure we mean the restriction of the Lebesgue measure to $\bR^{1,3}$ to the Borel sets.} measure~$\mu$ on $\bR^{1,3}$ to $\scF$ through $\rF^\varepsilon$:

-Notice that the function $\rF^\varepsilon$ is continuous and therefore the push-forward is well-defined.
-We can therefore give the following definition. \begin{definition} The pair $(\mathscr{H},(\rF^\varepsilon)_*\mu)$ is called the (regularized) CFS of $\mathscr{H}$. \end{definition}
+Notice that the function $\rF^\varepsilon$ is continuous and therefore the push-forward is well-defined. \begin{definition} The pair $(\mathscr{H},(\rF^\varepsilon)_*\mu)$ is called the \textbf{(regularized) causal fermion system associated with} $\mathscr{H}$. \end{definition}